mailcow/mailcow-dockerized-docs/docs/third_party-thunderbird.md

 Next, go to `data/web` inside mailcow-dockerized.
 Place the file [thunderbird-plugins.php](download/thunderbird-plugins.php) into that directory.
 Create a new directory `thunderbrid-plugins` and place the script [build-plugins.sh](download/build-thunderbird-plugins.sh) into it.
-Finally, execute the script with your hostname as an argument and piping it the names of all domains that Mailcow handles.
+Finally, execute the script with your hostname as an argument and piping it the names of all domains that mailcow handles.
 All of this can be done using the following commands:

 ```